TITLE 20: CORRECTIONS, CRIMINAL JUSTICE, AND LAW ENFORCEMENT

 2) After the complete program of the proposed course is evaluated, the applicant will be notified by the Executive Director as to whether the course is approved or disapproved.

-g) The Academy Director shall have the responsibility of administering the Board's Physical Fitness Training Standards to all trainees before they commence the Minimum Basic Standard Law Enforcement Training Course.
+g) The Academy Director shall have the responsibility of administering the Board's Physical Fitness Training Standards to all trainees before the trainees commence the Minimum Standard Basic Law Enforcement Training Course.
 A trainee must successfully meet the Board's Physical Fitness Training Standards as described in subsection (h).

 1) Every trainee shall meet the Board's sit and reach standard as defined in Appendix A.

 2) Every trainee shall meet the Board's one minute sit-up standard as defined in Appendix A.